-Some PSOs purchase Renewable Energy Certificates (REC's), Green Rights or Green Power from Green Power suppliers.
-Emissions reduced by purchasing RECs are recognized in jurisdictions where 50% or more of the power is produced from fossil fuel generators and where it has been demonstrated there is a reasonable level of assurance that the REC's are appropriately verified.
+Some organizations purchase Renewable Energy Certificates (REC's), Green Rights or Green Power from Green Power suppliers.
+In the case of PSOs, emissions reduced by purchasing RECs are only recognized in jurisdictions where 50% or more of the power is produced from fossil fuel generators and where it has been demonstrated there is a reasonable level of assurance that the REC's are appropriately verified.